ruilopesm/uber-manager-li3/README.md

 # Uber Manager

-## Software Labs III | Laboratório de Informática III
+## Software Labs III | Laboratórios de Informática III
 ## Grade: 18/20 :star:

 This project was developed during the first semester of the 2nd year of the Software Engineering degree @ University of Minho.